 Unfortunately there is no bus to Bajos del Toro.
 You will need to bus to Zarcero and then from Zarcero, take a taxi to Bajos del Toro.
 This taxi ride takes about 40 minutes and costs about 15,000 colones (around $26 USD) one way.
 From the bus station in Zarcero, you should be able to find official taxis (red).
 If there are only unofficial taxis available, make sure to negotiate the price beforehand.

 To leave Bajos del Toro, it is the same (taxi to Zarcero, take bus from Zarcero to your next destination).

 The only option for shuttles to Bajos del Toro is via a private shuttle, no shared shuttles available.
 From San Jose, it costs around $180-200 USD one way for a private shuttle for 1-6 people.
-Please contact us if you need help booking a shuttle.

 This town is one of the smallest towns I’ve ever visited in Costa Rica and its location makes it one of the best escapes in the country.
 You’ll see just a couple of really small markets (like convenience stores), only one proper hotel, no residential neighborhoods or business centers.